 We are not currently accepting applications for graduate students as the scholarship aims to support women seeking their first degree.

-- Can I apply if I am a student with undocumented status (DACA, DREAMers, ASSET)?
+- Can I apply if I am a student with undocumented status (DACA, DREAMER, ASSET)?

 Yes!
 Students with undocumented status are eligible to receive the Stryker scholarship and are encouraged to apply.

 - I am an extended campus or off campus student.
 Can I still apply?Yes!
 All women UNC students who identify as a member of an underrepresented group who are enrolled in 12 credits in a degree-seeking program are eligible.
 If accepted into the program, you would need to attend all workshops on UNC's campus, keep this in mind.

 - If I only have one semester left at UNC, can I apply?No, all participants are expected to fulfill at least one year of the Stryker experience.

 - Can I apply to begin receiving the scholarship in spring semester?Selection of new incoming scholarship recipients only occurs once per year and are awarded in the fall semester.

 - Will the Stryker Institute scholarship cover summer or winter classes?No, this tuition scholarship is only awarded for/can be used for fall and spring semesters.